dequelabs/axe-selenium-java/README.md

 3. `node src/test/resources/test-app.js` to start the fixture server.
 4. `mvn test` to build and run the JUnit tests that drive Selenium against the fixture.

-This should launch an automated Firefox window, load and analyze the configured web pages, and then pass/fail a JUnit test depending on whether there are any accessibility violations detected.
+This should launch an automated browser window, load and analyze the configured web pages, and then pass/fail a JUnit test depending on whether there are any accessibility violations detected.

 ## To modify the example